NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A(A) has more stun
 - 6A(B) added as 2B with follow ups
 - 6AA(A) launches on hit and block
+- 4A
-- 4A window improved
+    - Window improved
+    - Made frame 8, from 10
 - Act4A comes out quicker and ends quicker
 - 8B
     - High crushes on landing
     - 4 less recovery frames
-    - Does 19 damage from 18 for better meter gain during combos
+    - Damage and guard damage to 19 from 14
+    - Hitbox active for 5 frames from 4
+    - Made strong power instead of weak power
+- 8A
+    - Kunai begin spawning one frame later
+    - Have smaller hitboxes (this is a buff to combo ability)
 - JB
     - Launches instead of staggers
     - Hitboxes slightly bigger